Polarization-dependent mass modifications of $\phi$ meson with finite momentum in nuclear matter: Form factor regularization

 \section{Form factor regularization}

 In this appendix, we provide the calculational details of the self-energy with the form factor regularization.
-Especially, the separate contributions of the loop and contact terms for the longitudinal and transverse polarization.
+Especially, the separate contributions of the loop and contact terms for both longitudinal and transverse polarizations.
 In addition, we also provide the explicit analytical expressions.

 For the loop contribution $\Pi^\lambda_{\rm loop}$ given in Eq.~\eqref{eq:se-ff}, the propagators in the self-energy can be rewritten as

 where